k2view-academy/K2View-Academy/articles/39_fabric_catalog/98_centralized_catalog_setup.md

   - The ```<space_name-tenant_name>``` is the Central Neo4j space and tenant name.

 - Create the 'Child' space.
-This space will point to the Central Neo4j GraphDB rather than to its local one.
+This space will point to the Central Neo4j GraphDB rather than to its local Neo4j.

 **Step 3 (optional)**: Creation of a 'Child' space with a  read-only Neo4j user.